All Episodes

 He will tell you about the contempt for his new neighbors that he has encountered in the elite precincts of the nation's capital.

-I told you this story earlier about how he told his his buddies he was going to buy a house in West Virginia to say, why are you gonna go to live next to people with no teeth that play the banjo on the front porch?
+I told you this story earlier about how he told his buddies he was going to buy a house in West Virginia and say, why are you going to go to live next to people with no teeth that play the banjo on the front porch?

 And they were serious.